rasoulbsd/v2ray-docker-compose/README.md

 ### V2Ray Single Server

-The "V2Ray Single Server" setup is the simplest way to install and get started with V2Ray.
+The "V2Ray Single Server" configuration is the simplest way to get started with V2Ray.
 However, if your network or internet access is highly restricted, this configuration may not be effective.

 For this configuration, a single server serves as the upstream.
-The flow of the "V2Ray Single Server" solution is shown below.
+The flow of this solution is shown below.

 ```
 Client <-> Upstream Server <-> Internet